Pine plantations being harvested

 Pines being harvested between the 16th and 17th fairways

 There are three small pine plantations at Trentham.
 They are situated between the 6th and 7th fairways, between the 7th and 8th fairways, and on the hill between the 16th and 17th fairways.
 The plantations were planted in the early 1980s, with the intention of providing an aesthetic value to the course as well as a long-term timber resource that would provide income to the club.

 The committee has had to determine the management of these areas and has decided to harvest the pines.
-The contractor is currently working, and this will continue during July.
+The contractor is currently working, and depending on the weather this will continue over the next few months.